DaehwanKimLab/centrifuge/MANUAL.markdown

 Inspecting the database
 -----------------------

 The database can be inspected with `centrifuge-inspect`.
+To extract raw sequences:

+    centrifuge-inspect <centrifuge database>

-To extract the sequence ID to taxonomy ID conversion table from the database
+Extract the sequence ID to taxonomy ID conversion table from the database

     centrifuge-inspect --conversion-table <centrifuge database>